-Admission to the assessment room
+Admission to the examination room

-Students must bring their student ID card to each assessment as well as necessary writing implements and any other required materials (as advised by the school).
+Students must bring their student ID card to each examination as well as necessary writing implements and any other required materials (as advised by the school).
 No unauthorised materials can be taken into the assessment room.